albertotrelles/albertotrelles.github.io/README.md

 #### Contact information: albertotrellesd@gmail.com

 ## About Me
-I am Alberto Trelles Derteano, a 9th semester economics student at Universidad del Pacífico.
-I'm passionate about econometric theory and methods, and their applications to answer research questions in development economics.
+I am Alberto Trelles Derteano, a recent graduate from Universidad del Pacífico.
+I'm passionate about econometric theory and methods, and their applications to answer research questions in development and political economics.
 I'm expected to graduate by december 2024 with a double minor in Applied Mathematics and Economic Theory.

-I currently work for Professor [Manuel Barrón](https://www.ocf.berkeley.edu/~manuelb/) as a Research Assistant at the Research Center of Universidad del Pacífico (CIUP) as well as a Teaching Assistant for his class of Econometrics I. Here is my [CV](https://github.com/albertotrelles/albertotrelles.github.io/blob/main/CV.pdf)
+I currently work for Professor [Manuel Barrón](https://www.ocf.berkeley.edu/~manuelb/) as a Research Assistant at the Research Center of Universidad del Pacífico (CIUP).
+Here is my [CV](https://github.com/albertotrelles/albertotrelles.github.io/blob/main/CV.pdf)

 ## Education
 - B.S.
-Economics Candidate (top 10%) | Universidad del Pacífico (Jan 2020 - Present)
+Economics | Universidad del Pacífico (Jan 2020 - June 2025)

 ## Work Experience